opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/segment-replication/index.md

 1. Enabling segment replication for an existing index requires [reindexing](https://github.com/opensearch-project/OpenSearch/issues/3685).
 1. [Cross-cluster replication](https://github.com/opensearch-project/OpenSearch/issues/4090) does not currently use segment replication to copy between clusters.
 1. Segment replication is not compatible with [document-level monitors]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/api/#document-level-monitors), which are used with the [Alerting]({{site.url}}{{site.baseurl}}/install-and-configure/plugins/) and [Security Analytics]({{site.url}}{{site.baseurl}}/security-analytics/index/) plugins.
 The plugins also use the latest available data on replica shards when using the `immediate` refresh policy, and segment replication can delay the policy's availability, resulting in stale replica shards.
-1. Segment replication leads to increased network congestion on primary shards using node-to-node replication, because replica shards fetch updates from the primary shard.
-With a remote-backed storage, the primary shard can upload segments to the remote-backed storage and the replicas can fetch updates from the remote-backed storage.
+1. Segment replication leads to increased network congestion on primary shards using node-to-node replication because replica shards fetch updates from the primary shard.
+With remote-backed storage, the primary shard can upload segments to, and the replicas can fetch updates from, the remote-backed storage.
 This helps offload responsibilities from the primary shard to the remote-backed storage.
 Read-after-write guarantees: Segment replication does not currently support setting the refresh policy to `wait_for`.
 If you set the `refresh` query parameter to `wait_for` and then ingest documents, you'll get a response only after the primary node has refreshed and made those documents searchable.
 Replica shards will respond only after having written to their local translog.
-If realtime reads are needed, consider using [`get`]({{site.url}}{{site.baseurl}}/api-reference/document-apis/get-documents/) or [`mget`]({{site.url}}{{site.baseurl}}/api-reference/document-apis/multi-get/) API operations.
+If real-time reads are needed, consider using the [`get`]({{site.url}}{{site.baseurl}}/api-reference/document-apis/get-documents/) or [`mget`]({{site.url}}{{site.baseurl}}/api-reference/document-apis/multi-get/) API operations.
 1. As of OpenSearch 2.10, system indexes support segment replication.
 1. Get, MultiGet, TermVector, and MultiTermVector requests serve strong reads by routing requests to the primary shards.
-Routing more requests to the primary shards may degrade performance compared to distributing requests across primary and replica shards.
+Routing more requests to the primary shards may degrade performance as compared to distributing requests across primary and replica shards.
 To improve performance in read-heavy clusters, we recommend setting the `realtime` parameter in these requests to `false`.
 For more information, see [Issue #8700](https://github.com/opensearch-project/OpenSearch/issues/8700).

 ## Benchmarks